codefenix-ConChaos/TopFives/README.md

    - doors_ran

-The Top-5 most ran door programs (not to be confused with the Top-5 users who ran doors) is not available the default animated output mode.
+The Top-5 most ran door programs (not to be confused with the Top-5 users who ran doors) is not available in the default animated output mode.
 There are a couple reasons for this: 1) at the time of this writing, the default mode only uses the "user" json object in memory, and the most ran doors are tracked in a separate json object, and 2) door program names tend to be longer than user